Static ReadonlyDEFAULT_Default colors for log events, used if no custom colors are provided.

 appender.log(warningEvent) // Directly log a LogEvent instance

-sendSets the value of the cell, with the event message, using the font defined for the event type, if not font was defined it doesn't change the font of the cell.
+ProtectedsendSets the value of the cell, with the event message, using the font defined for the event type, if not font was defined it doesn't change the font of the cell.

-a value from enum LOG_EVENT
+a value from enum LOG_EVENT.

-context: string(Optional) A string to provide additional context in case of an error.
+Optionalcontext: string(Optional) A string to provide additional context in case of an error.
 If not provided, it uses the class name and method name as context.

-setSet the last log event sent to the appender.
+ProtectedsetSet the last log event sent to the appender.

 The log event to be sent.

-the singleton instance, useful for running different scenarios.
+StaticclearSets to null the singleton instance, useful for running different scenarios.

-, so the last log event is cleared.
+It also sets to null the parent property lastLogEvent, so the last log event is cleared.

 const activeSheet = workbook.getActiveWorksheet() // workbook is input argument of main